fprime-community/fprime-tutorial-math-component/docs/writing-unit-tests-4.md

 **Run the Test:**
 Recompile and rerun the tests:

-Fourth, modify `MathSender/CMakeLists.txt` to include STest as a build dependancy:
+4. Modify `MathSender/CMakeLists.txt` to include STest as a build dependancy:

 ```cmake
 # In: /MathSender/CMakeLists.txt